DelNov/T-Flows/readme.md

 (as a usual symbol for heat flux).
 We also set it to zero, because these walls are insulated.

-We should also instruct _Process_ to solve for temperature, which is obtained with the line:
+You should also instruct _Process_ to solve for temperature, which is obtained with the line:
 ```
 HEAT_TRANSFER    yes
 ```